strangerstudios/memberlite/readme.txt

 Requires at least: 6.0
 Tested up to: 6.2.2
 Requires PHP: 5.6
-Stable tag: 5.0.0
+Stable tag: 5.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: one-column, two-columns, left-sidebar, right-sidebar, flexible-header, custom-background, custom-colors, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, full-width-template, post-formats, theme-options, threaded-comments, translation-ready, e-commerce

 == Description ==
-=Build a Professional WordPress Membership Site= Memberlite is the ideal theme for your membership site - packed with integration for top membership site plugins including Paid Memberships Pro.
+=Build a Professional WordPress Membership Site= Memberlite is the ideal theme for your membership site - packed with integration for top plugins including Paid Memberships Pro and LifterLMS.
 It's fully customizable with your logo, colors, fonts, and more global layout settings.
 Extend the site appearance further with the Memberlite Elements and Memberlite Shortcodes plugins.
 Memberlite is responsive, clean and minimal.

 == Copyright ==

-Memberlite WordPress Theme, Copyright (C) 2018 - 2023 Stranger Studios, LLC and other contributors Memberlite is distributed under the terms of the GNU GPL
+Memberlite WordPress Theme, Copyright (C) 2018 - 2024 Stranger Studios, LLC and other contributors Memberlite is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify